Office of the Comptroller of the Currency (OCC), Treasury.

 The OCC is requesting comment on the following revision to an approved information collection:

-Title: Company-Run Annual Stress Test Reporting Template and Documentation for Covered Institutions with Total Consolidated Assets of $50 Billion or More under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Title: Company-Run Annual Stress Test Reporting Template and Documentation for Covered Institutions Under the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 OMB Control No.: 1557-0319.